andrey-lepekhin/andrey-lepekhin.github.io/about.md

 </div>

 I'm currently in ~~Moscow~~ ~~Bishkek~~ Helsinki, I'm eager to connect with people who share similar interests.
-So, if something about what you see caught your fancy, feel free to reach out!
+So, if something here caught your fancy, feel free to reach out!

 ### Criticism
 I appreciate constructive feedback.
 One of the main reasons I write this blog is to grow, so if you think something could be better, I'd be grateful if you told me.